Mohammadrezaasan/Market-Alert-Bot/README.md

 # market alert bot
-1-check txhash  2-Live cryptocurrency price  3-donation  4-Information about cryptocurrency and crypto
-api doc : https://apidocs.nobitex.ir/#orderbook
+check txhash  -Live cryptocurrency price  -donation  -Information about cryptocurrency and crypto api doc : https://apidocs.nobitex.ir/#orderbook

 ## Will be added in the future :